dkkumar95/data-analytics-portfolio/taxi-driver-ml-project/README.md

 ## 📌 Project Overview

 This project develops an **ML-powered decision-support system** for taxi and ride-hailing drivers to maximize earnings by identifying optimal pickup locations after drop-offs.
-Using historical taxi trip data, we built two integrated machine learning models designed to work as a real-time companion tool via mobile app.
+Using historical taxi trip data, we built two integrated machine learning models designed to work as a real-time companion tool via web app.

 ### Core Models